top of page

 A therapeutic rap recording session from Hip Hop Project IN.

-The first version of this idea became Hip Hop Project In—a social and therapeutic project I developed with immigrant and refugee youth, working with themes like belonging, identity, emotional literacy, and trauma symptoms.
-Hip Hop was the language that opened the door: lyric writing, beat-making, storytelling, co-creation, and group processes that created trust.
+The first version of this idea became Hip Hop Project In—a social and therapeutic project I developed with immigrant and refugee youth.
+We explored themes like belonging, identity, emotional literacy, and trauma symptoms.
+Hip Hop was the language that opened the door: lyric writing, beat-making, storytelling, co-creation, and group processes that fostered trust.

-Through that work, I developed what I call the Integral Hip Hop Methodology:a structured approach combining rhythm-based regulation, creative expression, community building, and trauma-informed facilitation.
-The goal wasn’t “art for art’s sake”—it was building a reliable pathway from chaos to clarity:
+Through that work, I developed what I call the Integral Hip Hop Methodology: a structured approach combining rhythm-based regulation, creative expression, community building, and trauma-informed facilitation.
+The goal wasn’t “art for art’s sake”—it was about building a reliable pathway from chaos to clarity:

 Electronic Music Therapy Logo

-In EMT sessions (1:1 or group), we don’t force anything.
+In EMT sessions (whether 1:1 or group), we don’t force anything.
 We create a safe container and work with what’s present.
 Sometimes that looks like beat-making.
-Sometimes it’s deep listening.
-Sometimes it’s building a soundscape that expresses what words can’t.
+Other times, it’s deep listening.
+Sometimes, it’s building a soundscape that expresses what words can’t.

-Looking ahead, it’s obvious that electronic music tools have huge capacity to be integrated into future health and medical settings: not as entertainment, but as regulation technology, using rhythm and frequency to support the body’s stability, recovery, and emotional resilience.
+Looking ahead, it’s clear that electronic music tools have a huge capacity to be integrated into future health and medical settings—not as entertainment, but as regulation technology, using rhythm and frequency to support the body’s stability, recovery, and emotional resilience.

-Beat & Breathwork Excercise is a simple HTML tool that allows the user make a beat and breathe in sync with the ongoing beat for regulation, activation or meditation.
+Beat & Breathwork Exercise is a simple HTML tool that allows the user to make a beat and breathe in sync with the ongoing beat for regulation, activation, or meditation.

-Recently, I started developing small digital prototypes that combine rhythm + breath + visual guidance to help regulation happen quickly.
-One of them is a Breath Synchroniser: a simple interface where the user can upload music, choose a breathing style (relaxation / meditation / activation), and follow a breathing bubble that expands and contracts in sync with the beat.
+Recently, I started developing small digital prototypes that combine rhythm, breath, and visual guidance to help regulation happen quickly.
+One of them is a Breath Synchroniser: a simple interface where the user can upload music, choose a breathing style (relaxation, meditation, or activation), and follow a breathing bubble that expands and contracts in sync with the beat.

 It’s a small thing—but it opens a big door:

-Why I’m adding EMT to the Project In project catalog
+Why I’m Adding EMT to the Project In Catalog

 • Instagram: @projectin_art_health